-Protocol Version UI Setting Authentication Encryption Method SNMP V1, V1, V2c Read Community string No Uses a community string match for V2c Community authentication.
-V1, V2c Community string No Uses a community string match for Write/Read authentication.
-Community SNMP V3 No-Auth No No Uses an account with admin or user to access objects MD5 or SHA Authentication No Provides authentication based on HMAC-MD5, based on MD5 or or HMAC-SHA algorithms.
-8-character SHA passwords are the minimum requirement for authentication.
-MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5 based on MD5 or encryption or HMAC-SHA algorithms, and data encryption SHA key key.
+Protocol Version UI Setting Authentication Encryption Method SNMP V1, V2c V1, V2c Read Community Community string No Uses a community string match for authentication.
+V1, V2c Write/Read Community Community string No Uses a community string match for authentication.
+SNMP V3 No-Auth No No Uses an account with admin or user to access objects MD5 or SHA Authentication based on MD5 or SHA No Provides authentication based on HMAC-MD5, or HMAC-SHA algorithms.
+8-character passwords are the minimum requirement for authentication.
+MD5 or SHA Authentication based on MD5 or SHA Data encryption key Provides authentication based on HMAC-MD5 or HMAC-SHA algorithms, and data encryption key.
 8-character passwords and a data encryption key are the minimum requirements for authentication .and encryption.

-NOTE The username and password of SNMP V3 are the same as the username and password of User Account.
+The username and password of SNMP V3 are the same as the username and password of User Account.
 Accounts with admin privilege have read/write access to all configuration parameters.
 Accounts with user authority only have read access to configuration parameters.